There are times when we want to keep information confidential. This is particularly true of medical records, which many people prefer to keep secret.

 Access to a patient’s medical records is governed by strict rules.
 The exceptions that allow access without the patient’s consent only apply to certain types of information.
 Patient confidentiality remains a fundamental right.

 Medical records contain sensitive information that is generally only released at the patient’s discretion.
-Your medical rights are very important, and it can sometimes be necessary to hire a healthcare lawyer to help you protect them.
+Your medical rights are very important, and it can sometimes be necessary to hire a health lawyer to help you protect them.

 Recommended Posts